 It enables you to create image backups for your computer operating system, internal/external hard disks, as well as important files or folders.

 You are allowed to backup to an external HDD/SSD or a USB flash drive.
 You can also backup to NAS or a cloud service.

 The backup process will run in the background without interrupting your work.

-It can be observed from the above explanations that mapping network drives in Windows 7, 8 and 10 is very easy.
+It can be observed from the above explanations that mapping network drives in Windows 7, 8, 10 and 11 is very easy.
 By mapping network drive, you can easily access the shared files of other computers in the same LAN, avoiding unnecessary hassles.
-This is a recommended method for file sharing if you have several computers as well as in a small enterprise.
+This is a recommended method for file sharing between computers at home or in a small enterprise.

 What's more, the mapped network drive can be regarded as a local hard drive and you can backup your data into it.
-AOMEI Backupper can help you backup files to a mapped network drive efficiently and it enables you to backup Dropbox to Synology, etc. Have a try and enjoy the benefits now!
+AOMEI Backupper can help you backup files to a mapped network drive as well as backup files to external hard drive, USB flash drive, etc. Have a try and enjoy all the benefits now!